fredytarigan/Tendo/README.md

 To build the tool, make sure golang already available on your system or you can build the docker image also.

+Make sure the `config.yaml` file is placed in the same directory with the current directory you are running the binary is.
+Take a look for [config example](./config/config.yaml.example) for config references.

 ### Manual Build

 Run this to build the binary